Nearly 3 billion fewer birds exist in North America today than in 1970.

 - And many more.

-In the spring and summer, we will begin socially distanced programs to complement virtual offerings.
-Trained consultants will be available to provide one-on-one advice to the residents in the two pilot neighborhoods in Port Washington on how to address gardening concerns, including suitable native plants for your yard, deer resistance, plants for clay or sandy soil, how to establish native plants and more.
+We also are hosting socially distanced programs to complement virtual offerings.
+Trained consultants will be available to provide one-on-one advice to the residents in Port Washington on how to address gardening concerns, including suitable native plants for your yard, deer resistance, plants for clay or sandy soil, how to establish native plants and more.

 Together with partners we will be installing model native plant gardens in Port Washington in private yards and in public spaces.
 These will be showcases of how native plants can thrive in the neighborhoods of Port Washington.
-Stay tuned for maps of their locations as they are established.
+Check out our first model garden at Heart of the Harbor in downtown Port Washington!

 Community Conservation in Port Washington is being practiced at the municipal level as seen at the W.J.
 Niederkorn Library on the left and City Hall on the right.